-Specify tags in the tags fields.
-This option is available only when the Tags/Test option is selected.
+Specify tags in the Tags fields.
+This field is available only when the Tags/Test option is selected.

-Select the desired test from the Test drop down list.
-Note, that this option is available only when one or more tags have been provided.
+Select the desired test from the Test list.
+This option is available only when one or more tags have been provided.

 Specify the pattern name in the Pattern field.
-Note, that this option is available only when the Pattern option is selected.
+This field is available only when the Pattern option is selected.